Interface IStructuredBpmnModelPart

 List<de.xima.bpmn_model.api.behavior.BpmnElement<?>> ownedBpmnElements()

-is owned by exactly one structured part.
-As such, does NOT include nested flow elements fromchildParts()
+BPMN elements that are owned by this part, including alldiagram elements.
+EachBpmnElementis owned by exactly one structured part.
+As such, does NOT include nested flow elements fromchildParts().
+All positions are relative to the top-left corner of this part.- Returns:

 - A list of flow elements contained in this part.